dnuffer/open_images_downloader/README.md

 * optionally convert from png
 * optionally discard png
 * optionally validate the image is a proper jpeg
+* option to specify original images directory
+* option to specify resized images directory
+* option to enable/disable 3-letter image subdirs
+* option to do multiple image processes - resize to multiple sizes, multiple resize modes, convert to other formats.

 * output to tfrecord
 * optionally save metadata to a db (jpa?)